TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

     Unique name for a ressource to use when creating URLs; for example the slug of the news detail page could be `/news/detail` and the slug of a news record could be `2019-software-update`.

-    Within TYPO3, a slug is always part of the URL "path" - it does not contain scheme, host, HTTP verb, etc.
+    Within `TYPO3`:pn:, a slug is always part of the URL "path" - it does not contain scheme, host, HTTP verb, etc.

-    A slug is usually added to a TCA-based database table, containing rules for evaluation and definition.
+    A slug is usually added to a `TCA`:pn:-based database table, containing rules for evaluation and definition.

     The default behaviour of a slug is as follows: